 You should always try to qualify for SSDI because it will pay greater benefits over your lifetime.
 You are usually insured for SSDI benefits for five years after you stop working.
 You will have to show that you became disabled and unable to work before the expiration of your date last insured.

-Supplemental Security Income (SSI) pays a maximum $674 per month for an individual.
+As of 2023, Supplemental Security Income (SSI) pays a maximum $914 per month for an individual.
 If you have an eligible spouse, you could receive up to $1,371 per month.
 These numbers are adjusted every year based on a cost of living adjustment.

 SSI is an income supplement funded by general tax revenues and not Social Security taxes.
 It is only designed to provide assistance with the most basic needs for food, clothing, and shelter.
 There is no waiting period for disability benefits but you can only go back to the date you filed.